-Practical demonstrations are at the very heart of this course and thus are a very significant part of the students' grade in the course.
-Therefore, a student's performance in each practical demonstration may become a deciding factor between her/his passing or failing the course.
-In every practical demonstration students are individually evaluated and graded by the course professors.
-At the professors' discretion, the teaching assistants may become part of the evaluating team.
+Practical demonstrations are a significant part of the students' grade in the course.
+In every practical demonstration students are individually evaluated and graded by the course professor.
 Other persons may be invited to assist in the evaluation of a project when there is a need for expertise in a particular area.
-Evaluation and grading criteria will be published on the course website at least one week before the practical demonstration date.
+Evaluation and grading criteria will be published on the course website before the practical demonstration date.

-In all the demonstrations, every student is expected to have a sound knowledge of the system, and detailed and in-depth knowledge of his/her assigned components.
-The first two practical demonstrations will be graded according to the achievement of the outcomes described in section 4.1 above.
+In all the demonstrations, every student is expected to have a sound knowledge of the design, and detailed and in-depth knowledge of his/her assigned components.
+The demonstrations will be graded according to the achievement of the outcomes described in section 4.1 above.

-For the final demonstration, the system should be fully functional, integrated and tested according to specifications.
 Partial credit will not be given for isolated components or modules that are working.
 If the system is not fully functional, integrated and tested as specified, the demonstration grade will be 0 and 75 points will be subtracted from the final project report.